“To be a person is to have a story to tell.”

 RebootYou can provide you with facts about how to reinvent yourself and logic about why you should, but what really matters is doing it.
 These are stories of people who had a realization that something more was possible, then took action.

 Rebooter Stories are the heart of this website, and of the whole reinvention idea.
-The story of Archie Davis was my inspiration.
-The stories of Doug, Charley, Richard, Ella, Denis, Don and the others on the site are what bring reinvention to life and gives it meaning.
+The stories of Doug, Charley, Richard, Ella, Denis, Don, and the others on the site are what bring reinvention to life and gives it meaning.
 The story of how I was fired, then later realized I had discovered some building blocks for reinvention, is how I explain rebooting to others.

 I invite you to read the stories of these Rebooters, enjoy and celebrate their lives, and consider telling your own story on these pages.